-Chipotle has been America’s favorite of fast casual restaurants for several years now.
+Chipotle has been America’s favorite of fast-casual restaurants for several years now.
 Known for its simple menu of burritos and tacos coupled with an effort to use organic and locally sourced ingredients whenever possible, Chipotle is favored by diners.
 However, Chipotle has been hit by negative press due to food safety issues.
 Might food safety training have helped?

 One of the things making Chipotle unique, aside from organic and local foods, is that most menu items are prepared freshly in-house at each of the 1,700 locations.
 The restaurant has also taken steps to up its cuisine throughout the years.
 In 2010, Chipotle hired chef Nate Appleman to give their menu a revamp.
 Appleman was named as the Rising Star Chef from the James Beard Foundation, and also named Best New Chef by Food and Wine Magazine.